opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 has_science_table: true
 ---

-In 2019, OpenSearch introduced the vector engine, which supports three native engines: Non-Metric Space Library (NMSLIB), Facebook AI Similarity Search (Faiss), and Lucene.
-Unlike Lucene, which is Java-based, Faiss and NMSLIB are C++ libraries that OpenSearch accesses through a lightweight JNI layer.
+In 2019, OpenSearch introduced the Vector Engine, which supports three native engines: Non-Metric Space Library (NMSLIB), Facebook AI Similarity Search (Faiss), and Lucene.
+Unlike Lucene, which is Java based, Faiss and NMSLIB are C++ libraries that OpenSearch accesses through a lightweight JNI layer.
 However, these native engines handle I/O using file-based APIs, with Faiss relying on `FILE` pointers and NMSLIB using `std::fstream` to manage graph indexes.

 This blog post explains how we addressed these limitations by introducing an abstraction layer for loading data into native engines without compromising performance.
 We'll start with an overview of k-NN search, discuss the challenges of file API dependencies, and explain the solution we implemented.
-Finally, we'll explore how these changes support searchable snapshots on vector indexes, which involves running approximate k-NN search on remote snapshots using native engines.
+Finally, we'll explore how these changes support searchable snapshots of vector indexes, which involves running approximate k-NN search on remote snapshots using native engines.

 ## What is k-NN search?

-The k-nearest neighbor (k-NN) search algorithm identifies the k closest vectors to a given query vector.
-It uses a distance metric, such as cosine similarity, to measure similarity between vectors, with closer points considered more similar.
+The k-nearest neighbors (k-NN) search algorithm identifies the k closest vectors to a given query vector.
+It uses a distance metric, such as cosine similarity, to measure similarity between vectors, with closer points considered to be more similar.

-In the OpenSearch vector database, you can choose different vector search algorithms.
+In the OpenSearch vector database, you can choose from different vector search algorithms.
 A popular algorithm for approximate nearest neighbor (ANN) search in high-dimensional spaces is Hierarchical Navigable Small World (HNSW).
-HNSW organizes data points into a multi-layer graph, in which each layer contains connections for efficient navigation through data.
-Inspired by skip lists, layers in the HNSW graph have varying densities that increase proportionally with depth.
-This helps narrow the search space from broader to more specific regions—--similar to locating an address by starting with a country and then narrowing down to a state, town, and street.
+HNSW organizes data points into a multi-layer graph in which each layer contains connections for efficient data navigation.
+Inspired by skip lists, HNSW graph layers have varying densities that increase proportionally with depth.
+This helps narrow the search space from broader to more specific regions---similar to locating an address by starting with a country and then narrowing down to a state, city, and street.

 For more information about building a k-NN similarity search engine with OpenSearch, see our [documentation](https://opensearch.org/docs/latest/search-plugins/knn/index/).

 ## Challenges with file-based APIs

-Native vector engines, such ass Faiss and NMSLIB, offer high performance and predictable latencies.
-However, their reliance on file-based APIs makes it difficult to integrate them with storage that is not based on file systems.
+Native vector engines, such as Faiss and NMSLIB, offer high performance and predictable latencies.
+However, their reliance on file-based APIs makes them difficult to integrate with storage that is not file system based.

-Lucene uses the Java-based **Directory** abstraction for reading and writing files, native engines tightly couple their operations to file-based I/O. The **Directory** class abstracts file storage, enabling operations like reading, writing, and managing file metadata across diverse storage systems.
-This abstraction allows the Lucene vector engine to store files independently of the underlying storage in OpenSearch.
+Lucene uses the Java-based **Directory** abstraction for reading and writing files.
+The **Directory** class abstracts file storage, enabling operations like reading, writing, and managing file metadata across diverse storage systems.
+This abstraction allows the Lucene vector engine to store files independently of the underlying OpenSearch storage.

 Unlike Lucene, native engines tightly couple their operations to file-based I/O. To address these limitations, we applied Lucene's principles to native engines.
-By abstracting the I/O layer, we eliminated the engines' tight coupling with specific file APIs.
+By abstracting the I/O layer, we eliminated the engines' tight coupling to specific file APIs.
 This enhancement enables integration with any OpenSearch directory implementation, making vector search compatible with a broader range of storage systems.

 ## Introducing the loading layer

 Both Faiss and NMSLIB load graph-based vector indexes from storage into memory.
 During this process, they use `fread` to fetch the bytes needed to reconstruct the graph.

 To improve flexibility, we replaced `fread` with a read interface.
 Faiss provides an **IOReader** interface for reading index data from various storage systems.
 For NMSLIB, we introduced a similar read interface called **NmslibIOReader**.
-These interfaces allow the native engines to read data through an abstraction layer, making it possible to integrate with OpenSearch's directory implementations.
+These interfaces allow the native engines to read data through an abstraction layer, making integration possible with OpenSearch's directory implementations.

 Because k-NN search is conducted after the graph is loaded into memory, this change does not impact average search performance.